my-other-github-account/llm-humaneval-benchmarks/README.md

 # OSS Language Model Programming Evaluations Using the HumanEval+ Python Benchmark

 This repo is designed to evaluate OSS language models pulled from the HuggingFace Model Hub by running them against the standardized Python coding benchmark HumanEval+.
-The tool interacts with these models via the oogabooga text-generation-webui API, which serves as the interface for model interaction and generation of Python code completions.
+The tool interacts with these models via the oobabooga text-generation-webui API, which serves as the interface for model interaction and generation of Python code completions.

 ## Functionality